KristofferC/PGFPlotsX.jl/docs/src/man/structs.md

             PlotInc(
                 Table(; x = 5:6, y = 1:2))))
 ```
-(The unconventional use linebreaks in Julia is for emphasizing the structural similarities between the two pieces of code).
+(The unconventional use of linebreaks in the Julia code is to emphasize the structural similarities between the two pieces of code).

 The plot is built up from two `Table`s, which are tabular representations of data with (usually) named columns.
 These provide data for `Plot`s, here using the `PlotInc` constructor which corresponds to the `\addplot+` command: the `+` tells PGFPlots to use a default style that varies with each plot. *Each plot can have a single source of data.*